Roberto Calvi

-Roberto Calvi (13 April 1920 – 17 June 1982) was an Italian banker, dubbed "God's Banker" (Banchiere di Dio) by the press because of his close association with the Holy See.
+Roberto Calvi (13 April 1920 – 17 June 1982) was an Italian banker, dubbed "God's Banker" (Banchiere di Dio) by the press because of his close business dealings with the Holy See.
 He was a native of Milan and was chairman of Banco Ambrosiano, which collapsed in one of Italy's biggest political scandals.

-Calvi's death in London in June 1982 is a source of enduring controversy and was ruled a murder after two coroners' inquests and an independent investigation.
-Five people were acquitted in Rome in June 2007 of murdering Calvi.
-Popular speculation has linked the Vatican Bank, the Mafia, and the clandestine Propaganda Due to his death.
+Calvi's death by hanging in London in June 1982 is a source of enduring controversy and was ruled a murder after two coroners' inquests and an independent investigation.
+Five people were acquitted in Rome in June 2007 of conspiracy to murder Roberto Calvi.
+Popular suspicion has linked his death to allegedly corrupt officials of the Vatican Bank, the Sicilian Mafia, and the Continental Freemasonry lodge Propaganda Due.

 Life and career

-Roberto Calvi's father was the manager of the Banca Commerciale Italiana.
-Calvi joined the bank after World War II, but he moved to Banco Ambrosiano, then Italy's second largest bank, in 1947.
+Roberto Calvi's father was the manager of the Banca Commerciale Italiana (Italian Commercial Bank).
+Calvi joined the bank after World War II, but he moved to Banco Ambrosiano, then Italy's second-largest bank, in 1947.
 He married in 1952 and had two children.
 Soon he became the personal assistant of Carlo Alessandro Canesi, a leading figure and later president of Banco Ambrosiano.
 Calvi was the bank's general manager in 1971 and chairman in 1975.